 As is the reserve of many Zodiac researchers who have aligned towards a particular suspect, the temptation is to cherry pick the Zodiac case details that promote their suspect, while glossing over or ignoring details that clearly threaten the legitimacy of their suspect, and Ross Sullivan is no exception to this rule.
 One such example is to do with Ross Sullivan's height of 6'2" (not including heel height).
 With the exception of Bryan Hartnell, who admitted he was not a good judge of height, the eyewitnesses generated a range of 5'8" to 5'10".
 This is often explained away by proponents of Ross Sullivan, by the fact that the viewing angles of the three teenagers and Donald Fouke somehow skewed their perception of height, while on the other hand wholly endorsing the sketch's accuracy as a near identical likeness to Sullivan, disregarding the fact that eyewitness composites and facial recollection have long been recognized as notoriously unreliable.

 Nearby residents reported screams around 10:30 pm.
 One woman interviewed stated she heard screaming and yelling "Then I heard a muted scream, and then a loud sound like an old car being started up - this was about two minutes after I heard the first scream".
 This may be the clearest indication yet, of how much the young girl fought to ward off her attacker, and as the skin under her fingernails and hair in her hand demonstrated, her murderer would likely have received scratches to his face or hands, or both.
-As in many cases where a knife is used in a prolonged attack, the assailant will invariably suffer wounds to their hand, as the soaked knife slips from their grasp.
+As in many cases where a knife is used in a prolonged attack, the assailant will invariably suffer wounds to their hand as the soaked knife slips from their grasp.
 Fingerprints and palm prints (not necessarily from her killer) were also retrieved from grease marks on her Volkswagen Beetle where the murderer had disabled the wiring of her distributor.